War3Source/War3Source/README.ENGLISH.txt

 but they are two completely different projects.

 War3Source offers unbeatable performance and quality under SourcePawn and involves much more interaction between races.
-Procedural programming language easily allows for complex data interactions and psudo-object oriented approach.
+Procedural programming language easily allows for complex data interactions and pseudo-object oriented approach.
 Many subsystems are available to the coder that EventScripts does not offer, such as:
 A Cooldown System which simplifies skills and ultimate cooldowns A buff/debuff system where races are expected to respect other race's buffs and debuffs, resolves conflicts between races.